Name and contact of the person responsible according to Article 4 para. 7 DSGVO

 (1) In the following we inform about the collection of personal data when using our website.
 Personal data are e.g. name, address, e-mail addresses, user behaviour.

-(2) If you contact us by e-mail or via a contact form, the data you provide (your e-mail address, if applicable your name and your telephone number) will be stored by us in order to answer your questions.
-We delete the data arising in this context after storage is no longer necessary, or processing is restricted if statutory retention obligations exist.
+(2) If you contact us by e-mail, app, via our social media channels or via a contact form, the data you provide (your e-mail address, your name and telephone number if applicable, further details can be found under “Collection of personal data when visiting our website”) will be stored by us in order to answer your questions.
+We delete the data collected in this context independently or automatically after storage is no longer required, or processing is restricted if there are legal storage obligations.
+Subject to the statutory retention periods, you can inform us of your wish to delete your data.

 Collection of personal data when you visit our website

 When using the website for information purposes only, i.e. if you do not register or otherwise provide us with information, we only collect the personal data that your browser transmits to our server.
-If you wish to view our website, we collect the following data, which are technically necessary for us to display our website to you and to guarantee stability and security (legal basis is Art.
-6 Para.
-1 S. 1 lit. f DSGVO):
+If you wish to view our website, we only collect the personal data that your browser sends to our server and that is technically necessary for us to display our website and to ensure its stability and security (legal basis is Art.
+6 par.
+1 sentence 1 lit. f DSGVO):

 The last 90 log files are stored anonymously.